amarnath-dev/craftX/README.md

         <a href="https://craftx.onrender.com">Deployed URL</a>
     <p>
 </h4>
-CraftX is an c-commerce platform specializing in the sale of handcrafted products.
+CraftX is an e-commerce platform specializing in the sale of handcrafted products.
 It offers a range of features aimed at providing a seamless shopping experience for the users.Below are the key features implemented in the project:

 ## Features